How To Add a Custom Field to Checkout for WooCommerce

 But if you would like to use Checkout Field Editor to modify your Billing or Shipping address, here's how you do it.

-Go to Settings > CheckoutWC and check the box next to "Enable Checkout Field Editor address field overrides."
+Go to Settings > CheckoutWC > Integrations and check the box next to "Enable Checkout Field Editor address field overrides."

 Modify your addresses under WooCommerce > Checkout Fields.